Routes

 Controllers must implement Centum\Interfaces\Router\ControllerInterface.

-A Controller can be as simple as this:
+A Controller can be as simple as the following example, which returns plain text:

 namespace App\Web\Controllers;